Butter lamp copper

 11.4 cm x 8.5 cm x 6 cm

-The General Product Safety Regulation protects you as customer.
-Read more about the GPSR.
-Responsible market participant for the EU of this product is:
+The Product Safety Regulation GSPR protects you as a consumer.
+Read more about the GPSR here .
+Market responsible for the EU for this product: